Samagra-Development/docs/docs/Admin - Authentication.md

 ---
-id: AdminAuthenticationAndAuthorisation
+id: AdminAuthentication
-title: Authentication and Authorisation
+title: Admin Authentication
-sidebar_label: Authentication and Authorisation
+sidebar_label: Admin Authentication
 ---

-## Installation

-`npm install ra-auth-fusionauth`

-## Usage
+## 1. Overview

 Authentication is provided through FusionAuth and any user with the role of `Admin` is allowed to use the admin.
 For this purpose we have created and authprovider for Fusionauth.